arbazsiddiqui/lru-cache-node/readme.md

 > A lighting fast cache manager for node with least-recently-used policy.

 A super fast cache for node with LRU policy.
-Cache will keep on adding values until the `limit` is reached.
+Cache will keep on adding values until the `maxSize` is reached.

 After that it will start popping out the Least recently used/accessed value from the cache in order to set the new ones.

-Supports expiry and stale gets.
+Supports expiry and stale.

 Implemented using doubly-linked-list and hashmap with O(1) time complexity for gets and sets.